sparker888/wri-case-study/src/app/docs/nextjs-react/page.md

 ![The Power of React and Next.js](/images/the-power-of-react-nextjs.jpeg)

-The React library is a powerful open-source tool for building user interfaces because it enables efficient, declarative, and component-based development, enhancing productivity and providing a seamless integration for creating dynamic and interactive web applications.
+The React library is a powerful open-source tool for building user interfaces because it enables efficient, declarative, and component-based development.
+It enhances productivity and provides seamless integration for creating dynamic and interactive web applications.

 ---

-## Powering the World's Biggest Websites
+## Powering the World's Busiest Websites

 Open-source technologies have become the backbone of the internet, driving the innovation behind the world's most visited websites.
 From small blogs to large-scale enterprise solutions, open-source offers unparalleled flexibility and community support.